pydanny/daniel.feldroy.com/posts/til-2023-10-skipping-git-pre-commit.md

 twitter_image: /logos/til-1.png
 ---

 For saving WIP commits to a remote repo.
+You really don't want to know what I was doing before.

 Just add `--no-verify` to whatever you are doing:

 ```bash
 git commit -am "Fun code noodling" --no-verify